gcanti/fp-ts/docs/modules/NonEmptyReadonlyArray.ts.md

 ## modifyHead

-Apply a function to the head, creating a new `ReadonlyNonEmptyArray`.
+Apply a function to the head, creating a new `NonEmptyReadonlyArray`.

 **Signature**